ereidelbach/dataVizBattles/01-2018/README.md

   - Bonus points if the source code is available.
 2. <b>Display: The visual is technically correct.</b>  This means that the data is presented clearly.
 It includes factors like:
   - No misleading or mismatched axes or scales
-  - Axes are labelled correctly, with units, where needed
+  - Axes are labeled correctly, with units, where needed
   - The chart/post title is plain and correctly describes the visual
   - The chart/post does not draw conclusions or make generalizations based on anecdotes
   - Bar and area charts are not truncated